Skip to main content

 Positioning

-The position property determines the positioning method of HTML elements on a web page.
+The position property determines how an HTML element is positioned in a web page.

 Static Positioning